fenago/ml-bootcamp/Lab_3.md

 The
 project
-we prepared for this chapter is churn prediction for a telecom company.
+we prepared for this lab is churn prediction for a telecom company.
 We will use logistic regression and Scikit-learn for that.